Updated: Aug 19

 There are also excellent bone fishing flats on Anegada.
 Information on guides and lessons are available at Anegada Reef Hotel.

 You can also get information on snorkeling and diving trips as well as trips to Conch Shell Island.
 A small island off Horseshoe reef made up entirely of conch shells tossed in the ocean by fisherman.

 The Anchorage at Setting Point offers stunning views of the sunset.
 Cocktails at Potter's, Wonky Dog, or Anegada Reef Hotel are other great places to view the sunset.
 Grilled lobster is a speciality on Anegada.
 There are no bad places to enjoy them.
 Captk and I enjoyed a delicious evening at Whispering Pines on our 35th anniversary.

 My favorite place to have lobster on Anegada is The Lobster Trap.
 Everything on their menu is delicious, don't miss the Key Lime Pie!
 In Anegada, not only do you need to make a reservation before 4pm, you need to also order your entire meal before 4.
 Just stop by on your way to explore the island and place your order.

 For more BVI dining suggestions, check out my post, Best Restaurants in the BVI, Post Irma.

 Anegada is a bit of a ride to get to, but it is so worth it.
 The beaches, lobster and relaxed deserted island atmosphere is worth the trip!
-For more inspiration on visiting the BVI check out my article 23 Photos of the BVI to Inspire You to Plan a Trip.
 Ready to book your trip, click here to get started Booking.com.